-Students should begin each module by reading through the relevant chapter of the textbook and work through the extended example in parallel with the exercises.
+Students should begin each module by watching the lecture recording, reading through the relevant chapter of the textbook, and working through the extended example in parallel with the exercises.
 You are encouraged to post any content-related questions to eLearning, whether they relate directly to a given exercise, or are a request for clarification or further explanation of an area in the notes.
-You should also work through all of the computational examples in the notes for yourself on your own computer.
+You should also work through any computational examples in the notes for yourself on your own computer.